persapiens/Course/Project/Pipeline1.md

 ### Automatically configure a build environment (checkbox.io)

-A nodejs web application [checkbox.io](https://github.com/chrisparnin/checkbox.io).
+Create a build environment for [checkbox.io](https://github.com/chrisparnin/checkbox.io), a nodejs web application.

 > checkbox.io is a site for hosting simple surveys created in markdown.